 And who can deny that Iran tipped an election toward President Ronald Reagan in 1980?
 Incumbent President Jimmy Carter's inability to free American hostages held in Iran became the focal point of the election, their days in captivity marked nightly on the news.
 They were held until the minute Reagan took the oath of office, clearly pushing public opinion to favor him.
 Was his legitimacy undermined?
 No.

 Looking ahead, our best defense against foreign manipulation of our elections is an educated, vigilant voting public.

 But our nation also benefits from having the most decentralized election system of any Western democracy, with 9,000 jurisdictions.
 There's no standardized vote-counting mechanism with which to tamper.
 However, last week, the Obama administration designated these state and local election systems as "critical infrastructure," making them a "priority for cybersecurity assistance" for the Department of Homeland Security.
 Threatening to nationalize our electoral system at a time when local control is more important than ever is a misguided power grab.

-Betsy McCaughey is a former lieutenant governor of New York state and a senior fellow at the London Center for Policy Research and author of "Government by Choice: Inventing the United States Constitution."
+Betsy McCaughey is chairman of the Committee to Reduce Infection Deaths.
 To find out more about Betsy McCaughey and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.